-Purpose Statement: This is a year-long basic course in accounting with a focus on the accounting cycle and financial statements.
+Purpose Statement: This is a basic course in accounting with a focus on the accounting cycle and financial statements.
 Students will use double entry accounting procedures in a scenario of a service business as a sole proprietorship and a merchandising corporation.
-Students will analyze transactions and financial statements, use a general journal and general ledger, make adjustments, create worksheets, record and post closing entries, use special journals and calculate payroll. ----------------------- ---
+Students will analyze transactions, create financial statements, record transactions in the general journal and transfer transactions from the general journal to the general ledger, record adjustments, create worksheets, record closing entries, record transactions in special journals, and computer and record payroll.
+The Career Technical Student Organization (CTSO) associated with this course: FBLA Professional certification opportunities include: Excel or NACPB Bookkeeper Certification